ziishaned/learn-regex/README.md

 ## 2.5 Capturing Groups

-A capturing group is a group of sub-patterns that is written inside parentheses `(...)`.
+A capturing group is a group of subpatterns that is written inside parentheses `(...)`.
 As discussed before, in regular expressions, if we put a quantifier after a character then it will repeat the preceding character.
 But if we put a quantifier after a capturing group then it repeats the whole capturing group.
 For example,